Leading Rubber Molding Manufacturers

 Silicone Rubber

 Silicone rubber, ubiquitous in both industries and households, permeates our daily routines.
-This versatile material, known for its elasticity, finds myriad applications—from muffin pans and pot holders to medical devices, jewelry components, and beyond.
+This versatile material, known for its elasticity, finds myriad applications—from muffin pans and pot holders to medical devices, jewelry components, automotive connectors, and beyond.
 Silicone molds, crafted from RTV (Room Temperature Vulcanizing) silicone, undergo a chemical fusion of components triggering vulcanization.
 This process yields a non-stick, resilient, and pliable material, tailored to diverse molding needs across various sectors.

 Properties of Silicone Rubber Molds